rickwierenga/rickwierenga.github.io/_posts/2019-12-22-polynomial-regression.md

 In this tutorial we used every available training example.
 In real world applications you would want to split your data into three categories:

 * **Training data**: is the data you train your model on.
-* **Validation data**: is used to optimize hyperparameters, such as $$\alpha$$ and the number of your epochs.
+* **Validation data**: is used to optimize hyperparameters, such as $\alpha$ and the number of your epochs.
 While not very important in regression models, it is a very crucial part of _deep learning_\*.
 You do not use validation data using training because this subset is designed to optimize hyperparameters instead of weights.
 Confusing them leads to worse performance.
 * **Test data**: is used to get a sense of how a model would perform in production.
 This dataset must not be used to improve the model.
 Changing parameters based on the test dataset will invalidate your ideas about its performce---use the validation set for this.

 \* Deep learning is a subfield of machine learning.